 Fiscally Conservative Balanced Budget Passed By House Of Representatives

-In the final few days of this year’s legislative session, State Representative Clark Boyd (R-Lebanon) and the House of Representatives passed Tennessee’s annual budget with a near-unanimous vote.
+In the final few days of this year’s legislative session, State Representative Paul Sherrell (R-Sparta) and the House of Representatives passed Tennessee’s annual budget with a near unanimous vote.
 The bill’s passage was the culmination of months of tireless work crafting a fiscally responsible and balanced budget.

 The $37.5 billion budget builds on previous legislative priorities by making strategic and thoughtful investments across state government.
 Because of the conservative fiscal choices lawmakers have made over the last several years, Tennessee currently ranks as the lowest taxed and lowest debt state in the entire nation.